MBXSystems/nested_lines/README.md

 ## Usage

-For a given list of strings, use `NestedLines.new!/1` to parse the strings into a a `%NestedLines{}` struct.
+For a given list of strings, use `NestedLines.new!/1` to parse the strings into a `%NestedLines{}` struct.

 ```elixir
 lines = ["1", "2", "2.1", "2.2", "3", "3.1", "3.1.1"] |> NestedLines.new!()